 What is wrong with me?
 Lana spun around, flickering her gaze to both sides of the hallway, trying to decide what direction to go.
 As she was trying to make a decision, she heard footsteps echoing behind her, slowly getting louder.

-“Whose there?!”
-She called out, hoping someone had finally come for her.
+“Who’s there?!”
+She called out, hoping someone had finally come to her.

 She kept running, until she stopped cold, seeing Raziel standing before her.

-As he started at her, his lips twisted into a slight smirk.
+As he stared at her, his lips twisted into a slight smirk.
 His grey eyes stayed fixated on her form, and Lana could feel an ominous presence spewing from him.